ZZP12/CS7280_Network_Science/M2L03_Degree_Distribution_and_The_Friendship_Paradox/M1L03_Degree_Distribution_and_The_Friendship_Paradox.md

 Note that we are not asking for the average degree of a node.
 Instead, we are interested in the average degree of a node's neighbor.

 This is the same as the expected value of the degree of the node we select if we sample a random edge stub.
-Lets denote this expected value as k_nn_.
+Lets denote this expected value as $\overline{k_{nn}}$.

 The derivation is as follows.
 ![M2L03_02](imgs/M2L03_02.png)

 We can now give a mathematical statement of the friendship paradox: as long as the variance of the degree distribution is not zero, and given our assumption that neighboring nodes have independent degrees, the average neighbor’s degree is higher than the average node degree.

-The difference between the two expected values (i.e., σ_k^2 / k_) increases with the the variability of the degree distribution.
+The difference between the two expected values (i.e., $σ_k^2 / \bar{k}$) increases with the the variability of the degree distribution.

 **Food for Thought**
 Can you explain in an intuitive way why the average neighbor’s degree is larger than the average node degree, as long as the degree variance is not zero?